-Effective May 4, 2017, the Company entered into a Seventh Amendment to Credit Agreement with ZB, N.A. dba Amegy Bank.
-The amendment temporarily reduces the Company's fixed charge coverage ratio through December 31, 2017.
+On August 1, 2017, the Company entered into an Eighth Amendment to Credit Agreement with ZB, N.A. dba Amegy Bank eliminating the requirement to test the fixed charge coverage ratio for the quarter ended September 30, 2017.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.